Ryzhara/pygvas/README.md

 5. Matches all capabilities existing in https://github.com/localcc/gvas at the time of writing

-Conversions to JSON are LOSSLESS, with one exception.
-Python only has 64-bit (double) floating point values, so 32-bit floating point values can have minor modifications in a round-trip path from GVAS to JSON to GVAS.
-Their value representation is converted to 64-bit format, which differs in the 32-bit LSB and beyond.
+Conversions to JSON are LOSSLESS but there is a caveat.
+Python only has 64-bit ( double) floating point values, so 32-bit values can have additional digits when written to JSON.
+However, once converted back there should be not data changes.

-One strategy to avoid this would be storing 32-bit float values as strings in JSON.
-However, but I'll go there only if it becomes an issue.
+One strategy to avoid any ambiguity would be storing 32-bit float values as strings in JSON.
+I've got some commented out code for this process but I'll only enable that if it becomes an issue.

-> FYI: The internet says that GVAS stands forGame Variable and Attribute System.
+> FYI: The internet says that GVAS stands for Game Variable and Attribute System.

 ## Credits

-This library was inspired by two other projects.
-I wanted to edit the save file of an offline game built in Unreal Engine 4.
+This library was inspired by two other projects I found when wanting edit the save file of an offline game, ***Islands of Insight***.
 After minor success and major failure using a HEX editor, I went looking for tools.
 I found a few that could convert GVAS to JSON but none were exactly what I wished for.

-The most complete one (on which this library is based) was based on RUST, and the tools were executables.
+The most complete one (on which this library is based) was based on RUST, but the command line tools were executables.

-I don't really like running arbitrary code on my machine, and I got tired of using virtual environments.
+I don't really like running arbitrary code on my machine, and I got tired of using virtual environments to isolate them.

-This is the elaborate and extensive RUST project that I used a template:
+This is the elaborate and extensive RUST project that I used as a template:

 * https://github.com/localcc/gvas
-    * Uses an MIT license (identical the text below).
+    * Uses an MIT license.

 The depth and completeness of this current project is due to the depth and completeness of the RUST gvas package.

-However, this project provided the roadmap for me to fully understand the RUST code base, because it implemented the necessary bones, but in Python.
-It provided a roadmap.
+However, the project titled "Python-GVAS-JSON-Converter" provided a great roadmap to fully understand the RUST code base.
+It implemented the necessary bones, but in Python.

 * https://github.com/afkaf/Python-GVAS-JSON-Converter
     * Uses <https://unlicense.org>